tchajed/sys-verif-fa25/docs/resources.md

 This [Tactics Cheatsheet](https://www.cs.cornell.edu/courses/cs3110/2018sp/a5/coq-tactics-cheatsheet.html) is much more complete than the [Ltac reference](./notes/ltac.md) I wrote.
 As a reminder, you're allowed to use any tactic in Coq (unless specifically forbidden).

+For std++ sets and maps in particular, `Search` doesn't work especially well, since the definitions are so general.
+There I recommend looking at the coqdoc documentation for [finite sets](https://plv.mpi-sws.org/coqdoc/stdpp/stdpp.fin_sets.html) and [finite maps](https://plv.mpi-sws.org/coqdoc/stdpp/stdpp.fin_maps.html).
+I'll be putting together a tutorial on these as the class progresses.

 The [Coq reference manual](https://coq.inria.fr/doc/master/refman/index.html) can be helpful, if you know what you're looking for.
 You should specifically use the [tactic reference](https://coq.inria.fr/doc/master/refman/coq-tacindex.html) if you're using a built-in Coq tactic.

 The textbook [Certified Programming with Dependent Types (CPDT)](http://adam.chlipala.net/cpdt/cpdt.pdf) is excellent for many advanced topics.